-Wondering what to do with his aging Ducati Monster, automotive designer Alex Earle wanted to build a taller “more bad-ass bike”.
-Blending inspiration from Mert Lawwill in the original On Any Sunday film and bodywork reminiscent of the old Meyers Manx dune buggies.
-He was really into the look of flat trackers, saying they’re a “perfect blend of classic Southern California cool, robust, deep suspension, urban ruggedness and meaty tires”.
+Wondering what to do with his aging Ducati Monster, automotive designer Alex Earle of Earle Motors wanted to build a taller “more bad-ass bike”.
+Blending inspiration from Mert Lawwill in the original On Any Sunday film and bodywork reminiscent of the old Meyers Manx dune buggies, he was able to create something stunning and boldly unique.
+Earle was really into the look of flat trackers, saying they’re a “perfect blend of classic Southern California cool, robust, deep suspension, urban ruggedness and meaty tires”.
 The end result is a unique and classy little Ducati tracker.
 You can decide for yourself, but we think Earle hit the nail on the head.

 His plan was to produce kits for builders.
 The current kit fits first gen Monsters and could be altered for fit Harley XR 1200’s or Triumphs.
 The concept is relatively simple but wasn’t it surely wasn’t a small task to accomplish.
 The fiberglass body kit fits on a slightly modified, street legal, Monster frame and comes with fuel tank, wheels, exhaust and headlight assembly.

 Alex Earle’s Tracker has a seat height 3” higher than a stock Monster and is said to feel like one is riding “on top” as apposed to sitting behind the tank.
 A non-skid seat and and high wide bars make for a seemingly comfortable riding position.